- Home

 Catholic Social Teaching

 Our community is committed to living out Catholic Social Teaching.
-The themes of CST are threaded into the curriculum across subjects.
+The themes of CST are threaded into the curriculum across subjects and through a monthly focus on a principle of CST.
 Students are able to experience how its principles weave into every aspect of life.

 In addition to this, we have a vibrant extra-curricular provision which enables students to reflect on and engage with the principles of CST.
-For example, students have attended trips and events exploring the links between CST and Holocaust Memorial, World Cup and Refugee Week.
+For example, students have attended trips and events exploring the links between CST and Holocaust Memorial and Refugee Week.

 This commitment to Catholic Social Teaching has been recognised through our achievement of the Romero Developer Award.